 Phase two often involves a randomized control trial, where participants are usually divided into two groups: one gets the treatment being tested; another gets a placebo, or dummy drug.
 In this phase, researchers are building a better understanding of the treatment’s safety, as well as how and if it works.
 In the case of vaccines, one of the big questions in phase two trials is if the vaccine generates enough immune response to be effective.

 The final phase involves the largest group of people, often in the thousands or tens of thousands.
 This phase seeks to answer, “How effective is it, and how does it work best?”
 Researchers study how the drug works on people of different ages and medical histories, comparing different doses and frequencies.
-In the case of a COVID-19 vaccine, the Food and Drug Administration (FDA) has stated it would approve a vaccine that protects against the virus in at least 50% of people who get it.
+In the case of a COVID-19 vaccine, the FDA has stated it would approve a vaccine that protects against the virus in at least 50% of people who get it.
 As with earlier phases, safety remains of paramount concern.

 How does a new vaccine get approved?

 The FDA: approval

 If a potential treatment is shown through clinical trials to be safe and effective, the pharmaceutical company then submits all their trial data to the FDA.
 The FDA reviews the data and decides whether to approve the treatment — meaning it decides whether the company can sell the treatment to the public.
 This process alone typically takes at least a year.

 In addition to internal review by staff at the FDA, the FDA also has an external group of experts called the Vaccines and Related Biological Products Advisory Committee, or VRBPAC for short.
 The committee consists of 15 outside experts in virology, epidemiology, biostatistics, microbiology and about a dozen other related disciplines.
 All of its members are thoroughly vetted for potential conflicts of interest and are not beholden to political interests.
 In general, without the VRBPAC approval, the FDA doesn’t approve.